zuri-training/Proj-T_C_GEN__Team-77/README.md

 This project is acknowlegded to Zuri Team for creating this organization and bringing about this project.
 Special thanks to the sponsors too.

-The contributors generated the secret key using python manage.py generate_secret_key and  hid the secret key using python decouple
+The contributors generated the secret key using python manage.py generate_secret_key and  hid the secret key using python decouple.